open-covid-19/data/README.md

 ## Why another dataset?

 There are many other public covid19 datasets.
-However, we believe this dataset is unique in the way that it merges multiple global sources using a consistent set of region keys.
+However, we believe this dataset is unique in the way that it merges multiple global sources, at a fine spatial resolution, using a consistent set of region keys.
 We hope this will make it easier for researchers to use.
+We are also very transparent about the [data sources](#sources-of-data), and the  [code](src/README.md) for ingesting and merging the data is easy to understand and modify.

 ## Explore the data